 The mechanisms by which the lifelong maintenance of the neoblast population in planarians is regulated and how these cells are kept from uncontrolled hyperproliferation and genomic instability remain unknown.
-Our analyses of the genomic output modulated by egfr-3 identified not only expected regulators of the cell cycle (e.g., cyclin b, cyclin dependent kinase 1), but also DNA-damage response genes (rad54b, rnf8, p53, DNA lyase).
-The link between egfr-3, DNA-damage repair, and asymmetric cell divisions suggests the intriguing possibility that a detection/checkpoint mechanism for asymmetric cell division may normally occur during neoblast proliferation, which may have been exacerbated by the DNA damage introduced by sublethal irradiation.
-Therefore, we hypothesize that the DNA-damage response and repair complex in neoblasts may be under EGF signaling regulation and may play an essential role in symmetric versus asymmetric cell divisions by maintaining planarian stem cell genomic stability, and mitigating normal cellular aging processes.
+Our analyses of the genomic output modulated by egfr-3 identified not only expected regulators of the cell cycle (e.g., cyclin b, cyclin dependent kinase 1), but also DNA damage response genes (rad54b, rnf8, p53, DNA lyase).
+The link between egfr-3, DNA damage repair and asymmetric cell divisions suggests the intriguing possibility that a detection/checkpoint mechanism for asymmetric cell division may normally occur during neoblast proliferation.
+Therefore, we hypothesize that the DNA damage response and repair complex in neoblasts may be under EGF signaling regulation and may play an essential role in symmetric versus asymmetric cell divisions by maintaining planarian stem cell genomic stability, and mitigating normal cellular aging processes.
 Given our increasing ability to visualize DNA damage in planarian chromosomes (Xiang et al., 2014), future studies will aim to measure this process during neoblast proliferation and clonal expansion.